Prompt Library

 💡

 Pro tip: Establishing stability makes the disruption more impactful.
-The reader cares because they've been told to.
+The reader cares because they have been told to.

 I'd Been Driving for Six Hours